Ash Wood Chips

 Q5: Are there any health concerns with ash wood chips?

 A5: For most people, ash wood chips pose no significant health concerns.
-However, like handling any type of wood dust, wearing a mask when working with large quantities can prevent minor respiratory irritation.
-Some individuals may have rare sensitivities.
+Like handling any wood dust, wear a mask when working with large quantities to prevent minor respiratory irritation.
+Ash chips are also commonly used as coop or livestock bedding, but always confirm the chips are untreated and mold-free first — never use chips from chemically treated lumber for animal bedding.

 Q6: How long do ash wood chips last as garden mulch?